| INTRODUCTION TO EQUINE DENTISTRY - PROGRAM DESCRIPTION

 from various horse-related backgrounds can be accepted if they demonstrate a sincere and serious desire to become

+an Equine Dental Technician.
+However, Veterinarians and Veterinary Technicians receive priority placement.
 The program is modified to meet the needs of the veterinarians, veterinary students, veterinary technicians,

 and already practicing equine dental technicians that would like to attend.
 Acceptance to the American School of

+Equine Dentistry is conditional upon the approval of Dr. Hyde.
 Laws governing the performance of equine dental procedures vary from state to state, and also amongst

 countries.
 Please investigate the laws in your area as they may pertain to you.